-

 Apr 26ABC’s 20/20 Features Viral Video Footage of Jonas Brothers Stampede

-Written by Tara GrahamABC’s primetime news magazine program, “20/20,” aired an investigative report on social behavior and crowd chaos that featured the viral stampede footage I shot at a Jonas Brothers concert in May, 2010.
+Written by Tara GrahamABC’s primetime news magazine program, “20/20,” aired an investigative report on social behavior and crowd chaos that featured the viral stampede footage I shot using my smartphone at a Jonas Brothers concert in May, 2010.
 (ABC Air Date: Apr.
 26, 2013, Episode: “In An Instant”).
-NOTE: This post is an update to a previous post tracking the viral popularity of (and subsequent mainstream media interest in) the stampede footage when I posted it to...
+NOTE: This post is an update to a previous post tracking the viral popularity of (and subsequent mainstream media interest in) the stampede footage when I posted...

 Read More 0 -